LHBL2003/netbox-documents/README.md

 # Netbox Documents Plugin

-A plugin designed to faciliate the storage of site, circuit and device specific documents within [NetBox](https://github.com/netbox-community/netbox)
+A plugin designed to faciliate the storage of site, circuit, device type and device specific documents within [NetBox](https://github.com/netbox-community/netbox)

 **Note: Netbox v3.2+ is required.
 This plugin will not work on an earlier release of Netbox.**